 3 ways you can praise your customers this week

 On a weekly basis whether re actively or proactively we're in a continual phase of collaboration with our customers.
 Who you perceive your customers to be is up to you.
 I'd encourage you to widen it beyond the revenue generating ones.
 Praise in collaboration is about the work your customer does in partnership with you.
 This could be a key request you asked of your client to invite you into a meeting with a C-Level person.
 You may not know what they may have had to do help you out.
 Every action a client takes in support of you is a step of trust.

 Just imagine the feeling of someone taking out the time to look for, read and acknowledge your achievements then congratulate you on it.
 How would you see that person? what do you believe that would do to your relationship? both answers are positive.
 Look for those moments this week.

 The key account manager was expecting to lose a lot of business and prepared for the bad news.
 Instead he received a call from the client with potential options for them to work together asking for my clients assistance on meeting the health and safety standards for their customers.
 When you have a customer who makes those efforts you want to keep them around.
 On the call with the key account manager, we acknowledged their decision and commended them on the hard choice.
 We did everything we could to ensure the products we're delivered on time and finding ways to save them money in the process.

 Take a step back and consider your customers this week.
 If not praise this week.
 What is the one thing you believe you can do more for your customers this week?
 At the least definitely decide to say Thank You.

-Founder of the Key Account Hack System - New Key Account thinking that transforms customer relationships and creates predictable sales growth.
+Your Customer Growth Guide - New Key Account thinking that transforms customer relationships and creates predictable sales growth.